openplans/openblock-old/README.txt

 $ ./manage.py runserver

-If all goes well, you should be able to visit the site at: http://localhost:8000
+If all goes well, you should be able to visit the demo site at: http://localhost:8000

 If you encounter problems, double check that you have the basic system